bleds22e/settlers_of_antarctica/modules/module_1/lessons/module_1_2-3.md

     versus R, and generally describe the advantages of using an IDE.
 -   Students will be able to describe the utility of each panel in RStudio.
--   Students will understand what a working directory is, and perform basic file system navigation using the files panel and auto-completion within RStudio.
+-   Students will understand what a working directory is and perform basic file system navigation using the files panel and auto-completion within RStudio.
--   Students will be able to write a small script with appropriate documentation and commenting, run the script in the console, and save it to a specific place on their computers.
+-   Students will be able to save a file to a specific place on their computers.
+-   Students will be able to run code line-by-line and as code chunks from an Rmarkdown file.
+-   Students will be able to comment their code effectively.

 ### Check-in (5 minutes)

--   Can everyone access RStudio Cloud/the binder instance?
+-   Confirm access to RStudio on their machines or RStudio Cloud/the binder instance?
--   For those using their own computers, successful installation?
-If there are a few that had problems or didn’t get to it, do it now… ask folks sitting next to you for help.
-For those on classroom machines - open up RStudio and poke around a bit.
+-   If there are a few that had problems or didn’t get to it, do it now… ask folks sitting next to you for help.
+For those who are good to go, poke around RStudio for a little bit and see what you can find!

-We will also set up the new groups now!
-Rearrange!
+Now is the time to form groups of \~3 people.

-### What is an IDE (interactive development environment)?
+### What is an IDE?
 (10 minutes)

-Get on the web - look up the definition of an IDE, and focus on RStudio.
+Get on the web.
+Look up the definition of an IDE, with focus on RStudio.
-What are some advantages of using an IDE.
-Why do you think we’re using an IDE over base R?
-Do this in your group.
-Come up with an answer to each question above and be ready to report out.
+Think about the following questions with your group and be ready to report out: \* What does IDE stand for? \* What are some advantages of using an IDE? \* Why do you think we’re using an IDE over base R?

-Link to Google Slides for R/RStudio:
-<https://docs.google.com/presentation/d/1lmOLhi2mhIYukCXQ9kw35FnawlIuIPVd51V4aUCFxkU/edit?usp=sharing>
+A few groups report out.
+(5 minutes)

 ### RStudio exploration (10 minutes)

-Open up RStudio.
-Spend some time familiarizing yourself with the struture of what is in front of you.
-On your own (not in groups), come up with a question or something you don’t really understand about the piece of software you’re working with.
+Open up RStudio, either on your machine or over the web.
+Spend some time familiarizing yourself with the structure of what is in front of you.
+Individually, come up with a question or something you don’t really understand about R/RStudio.
 Be ready to report out.

 ### Rstudio Mini-tour (10 minutes)

+Link to Google Slides for R/RStudio:
+<https://docs.google.com/presentation/d/1lmOLhi2mhIYukCXQ9kw35FnawlIuIPVd51V4aUCFxkU/edit?usp=sharing>

 Perform a live-coding mini-tour of RStudio.
-Should focus on:

-1. What the different panels do.
+1. What the different panels do
-2. Navigating file structures in the files pane.
+2. Navigating file structures in the files pane
 3. What is a working directory?
-4. Console versus a script?
+4. Console versus a script/Rmarkdown?
-5. Appropriate commenting and script creation
-6. Getting help!
+5. Appropriate commenting 6.
+Getting help!

 ``` r
 # My first example script